Table of Contents

 Landscape light wire sits in moisture.
 Quick connects do not last.
 The connection area receives moisture, connection becomes poor.
 The new mechanical wire strippers allow the following connection be easy and fast.
 If it seems like over kill; at least you know your connections are strong and will last.

-New style wire stripper makes quick work of this.
+New style wire stripper makes the work of stripping heavy wire easier.

 Your low voltage landscape wire lays in the ground, where moisture collects.

-The above connection sequence is not perfectly moisture proof; it is far better than the quick connects; also many times better connection that will hold up over time.
+Far better than the quick connects; better connection that will hold up over time.